emjun/tisane/TUTORIAL.md

 3. After generating code in the Tisane GUI, you will get the path to the output model.
 You can copy it, and then go back to the command line and run `python3 <copied-path-goes-here>` or `poetry run python3 <copied-path-goes-here>`

 This way, you get to use whatever IDE you like to write the specification using the Tisane DSL.

+# Examples

+Examples can be found in the `examples` directory.
+There are three main examples, each of which has both a Python script version and a Jupyter notebook version.

+ - `examples/Animal_Science`:
+   - `pigs.py` or `pigs.ipynb`
+ - `examples/Exercise`:
+   - `exercise_simple.py` or `exercise_simple.ipynb`
+ - `examples/Group_Exercise`:
+   - `exercise_group.py` or `exercise_group.ipynb`
+   - `exercise_group_age_added.py` or `exercise_group_age_added.ipynb`

+Now that you've installed Tisane, you should be able to run the examples!

+The notebook versions include extra explanations and information that you may find useful as an introduction to Tisane.